IzzatCORP/IzzatYellowStatic/README.md

 # IzzatYellowStatic
-IzzatYellowStatic is a my bot Created by @IzzatCORP Worked by Python
+IzzatYellowStatic is a basic bot Created by @IzzatCORP Worked by Python Moderation and more